IADI-Nancy/FDOPA-PET-GliomaSeg/how_to_use_scripts.md

 ## Command-Line Arguments
 The script accepts the following arguments:
-`--input_dir DATASET_INPUT_DIR`: Root directory containing patient folders with DICOM images and ROI masks (required) `--output_dir DATASET_OUTPUT_DIR`: Directory where processed images, ROIs, and results will be saved (required) `--data_info_file DATA_INFO_FILE`: Path to a CSV or Excel file with population information (optional).
+- `--input_dir DATASET_INPUT_DIR`: Root directory containing patient folders with DICOM images and ROI masks (required)
+- `--output_dir DATASET_OUTPUT_DIR`: Directory where processed images, ROIs, and results will be saved (required)
+- `--data_info_file DATA_INFO_FILE`: Path to a CSV or Excel file with population information (optional).
+If the file doesn't exist, it will be created with columns containing information on the tumor segmentation (volume, threshold, measurable disease classification according to PET RANO criteria).
 If given, this file must contain one line per sample and, for example, the following columns:
     - `ID`: ID of the sample corresponding as its directory name (mandatory as first column)
     - `Device`: name of the device on which the acquisition was performed (used for stratification)
     - `Recurrence`: Whether the acquisition was performed at initial diagnosis (0) or not (1) (used for stratification)
-- `Problem_segmentation`: Binary variable encoding samples with any issue that we would like to exclude If the file doesn't exist, it will be created with columns containing information on the tumor segmentation (volume, threshold, measurable disease classification according to PET RANO criteria)
+    - `Problem_segmentation`: Binary variable encoding samples with any issue that we would like to exclude

-`--postprocessROI`: If set, applies additional post-processing to tumor VOIs generated during segmentation (optional flag) `--skullstripping`: If set, performs skull-stripping on PET images using SynthStrip (optional flag)
+- `--postprocessROI`: If set, applies additional post-processing to tumor VOIs generated during segmentation (optional flag)
+- `--skullstripping`: If set, performs skull-stripping on PET images using SynthStrip (optional flag)

 Command-line example:
 ```bash